Bundling a Game with PyInstaller

 pip install arcade pyinstaller

-Now, create a one-file executable bundle file by running PyInstaller:
+Now, create a one-file executable bundle file by running PyInstaller from the command-line:

 PyInstaller generates the executable that is a bundle of your game.
 It puts it in the